Sandur Manganese Reports 84% Revenue Growth in Q1, Announces 2:1 Bonus Share Issue

 These strategic moves, including the bonus share issuance and leadership continuity, reflect SMIORE's commitment to shareholder value and long-term growth in the metals and mining sector.

-Sandur Manganese Announces 2-for-1 Bonus Share Issue Amid Mixed Q1 Results
+Sandur Manganese Announces Bonus Issue and Re-appoints Managing Director Amid Strong Q1 Performance

 *this image is generated using AI for illustrative purposes only.

-Sandur Manganese & Iron Ores Limited has announced a 2-for-1 bonus share issue, subject to shareholder approval, amid mixed financial results for the first quarter.
+Sandur Manganese & Iron Ores Limited (SMIORE) has announced a series of significant developments, including a bonus share issue, re-appointment of its Managing Director, and robust financial results for the first quarter.

 Bonus Share Issue